 14. Deli Meats:

-You should avoid deli meats, also called as ready-to-eat meats, such as sandwich meat, cold cuts, lunch meat, hot dogs and sliced meats.
-They are well known to contain listeria bacteria, which can readily move from the mother to placenta, causing serious complications including fetal death.
+You should avoid deli meats, also called ready-to-eat meats, such as sandwich meat, cold cuts, lunch meat, hot dogs and sliced meats.
+They are well known to contain listeria bacteria, which can readily move from the mother to the placenta, causing serious complications, including fetal death.

 15. Raw Sprouts:

 Avoid raw sprouts, including clover, alfalfa, mung bean, radish, broccoli, sunflower, onion, soybean, and snowpea sprouts.
-They are prone to listeria, salmonella, and E.coli bacteria.
-As we know, listeriosis could lead to premature birth, miscarriage, stillbirth, and infections in newborns.
-Salmonella and E.coli can cause severe illnesses.
+They are prone to listeria, salmonella, and E. coli bacteria.
+Listeriosis could lead to premature birth, miscarriage, stillbirth, and infections in newborns.
+Salmonella and E. coli can cause severe illnesses.

 16. Street Foods:

-You may be craving for those spicy, sweet, and sour treats.
-They can increase the risk of several infections, stomach problems, and food poisoning.
-They are harmful because of the unhygienic food and water hygiene standards.
-Some examples of the street foods to avoid during pregnancy include corn in a cup, burritos, churros, cotton candy, soft pretzels, simit bread, hot dogs, chicken rice, chaat, dosa, kebabs, Pani puri, noodles, etc.
+You may be craving those spicy, sweet, and sour treats.
+They can increase the risk of infections, stomach problems, and food poisoning.
+They are harmful because of the unclean food and water hygiene standards.
+Some examples of street foods to avoid during pregnancy include corn in a cup, burritos, churros, cotton candy, soft pretzels, simit bread, hot dogs, chicken rice, chaat, dosa, kebabs, Pani puri, noodles, etc.

 17. Liquorice:

-Knowing what foods to eat and what to avoid during pregnancy really helps keep your baby healthy.
+Knowing what foods to eat and what to avoid during pregnancy helps keep your baby healthy.
 Be cautious and selective about what you eat when you are pregnant.
-Remember that the food you eat defines yours as well as your baby’s health.
+Remember that the food you eat defines your and your baby’s health.
 You can make mundane and dull food tasty at your home.
 So indulge in some cooking too.

 Frequently Asked Questions and Answers: